The African Studies Center at the University of Michigan administers four initiatives funded by the Office of the President.

 - Practices pertaining to pre-colonial, colonial, and post-independence legacies

-An annual revolving conference brings together scholars from Africa and U-M and seed grants of up to $10,000 support collaborative research.
+Conferences bring together U-M and African scholars, and seed grants of up to $10,000 support collaborative research.

 The STEM-Africa Initiatives coordinates research efforts in science, technology, engineering, and mathematics between the University of Michigan and partnering educational institutions in Africa.
 Drawing upon U-M’s strength in STEM disciplines, the program promotes and coordinates existing STEM initiatives in Africa and responds to requests from partnering African institutions for capacity-building assistance in these areas.
-An annual revolving conference brings together scholars from Africa and U-M and seed grants of up to $10,000 support collaborative research.
+Conferences bring together U-M and African scholars, and seed grants of up to $10,000 support collaborative research.